 • call each family who was within 6 feet of the individual for at least 15 minutes.

-• notify the community through an email, text message, and post information on our website.
+• notify the community of a case through the COVID dashboard on our website.

 • provide next steps for the families who need to quarantine.